Hidden Factors

 Habit Tracker (iOS), Photo Diary, Digital Journaling, Design Probes, User Research, Qualitative Analysis

-This research explores how everyday habits, surroundings, and self-awareness influence productivity and wellbeing.
-By combining self-created tracking methods with the use of an existing habit-tracking app, the study identifies gaps in current tools and points toward more reflective and personal ways of supporting habit tracking.
+Hidden Factors explores how mood, environment, and self-awareness shape everyday productivity and wellbeing.
+By combining self-created tracking methods with an existing habit-tracking app, the project reveals gaps in how current tools support reflection and personal work patterns.

-This research explores how everyday habits, surroundings, and self-awareness influence productivity and wellbeing.
-By combining self-created tracking methods with the use of an existing habit-tracking app, the study identifies gaps in current tools and points toward more reflective and personal ways of supporting habit tracking.
+Hidden Factors explores how mood, environment, and self-awareness shape everyday productivity and wellbeing.
+By combining self-created tracking methods with an existing habit-tracking app, the project reveals gaps in how current tools support reflection and personal work patterns.

 Key Takeaways